scala-ide/docs/_sources/helium/features/scaladebugger.txt

 Development setup
 -----------------

-This feature is developped in the branch `feature/scala-debugger-1000864`__ on scala IDE's github.
+This feature is developed in the branch `feature/scala-debugger-1000864`__ on Scala IDE's github.

 __ https://github.com/scala-ide/scala-ide/tree/feature/scala-debugger-1000864